Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 Both different applications and components will publish events to the Event component in Altinn Platform.
 Publishers will use a REST API to post new events to the event API.

+#### Consumers

 ## Delegating access to events

 There are serveral user scenarios when there is a need to delegate access to the events for a given party to another user/organisation.

 ### Delegating Org access

-For orgs (application owners) there might be some scenarios where they want to give access to events for a given applications.
+For orgs (application owners) there might be some scenarios where they want to give access to events for a given application.
 This delegation is done through Maskinporten.

 ### Delegating party event access